 The number of verticals that will be used for MD-DNR sampling is dependent on the width of the stream at the time of sampling.
 The PA USGS modification assumes that the number of verticals required can be reduced because the stream is well mixed across the horizontal direction.
 To check this assumption each time a station is sampled four in-situ parameters (oxygen, pH, specific conductance and temperature) will be measured at each selected vertical sampling point.
 If the stream appears well mixed, the composite sample will be collected from vertical samples drawn at these selected sampling points.
-In addition, the variability across the stream will be checked every one to three years.
 This will be done by running the full nutrient suite on a sample generated at each vertical sampling point and on the normally generated vertical/horizontal composite.
 If variability is excessive, additional vertical sampling points (max 9) will be required for that station.
+MD-DNR frequently does more vertical sampling points than is required by the chart above.

 Once stream variability has been assessed, collection of a water sample that is both horizontally and vertically integrated will begin.
 If the maximum stream velocity observed is greater than or equal to 1.5 ft/sec and under 7.0 ft/sec an isokinetic equal width increment (EWI) composite sample will be generated using an approved USGS sampler (DH95 or DH81).
 If maximum stream velocity is under 1.5 ft/sec a non-isokinetic equal width increment composite sample will be generated using an approved USGS sampler (WBH-96 or modified DH81).
-At this time, MD
+At this time, MD DNR does not have the capability to collect an isokinetic sample at sites with velocities over 7 ft/sec.